-Carving out Some Parent “Me Time” Is Actually Good for the Whole Family
+Carving Out Some Parent “Me Time” Is Good for the Whole Family

 Feeling guilty about sneaking in a little ‘me time’ in between parenting and work duties?
 Well, it’s time to shake off those feeling of guilt.
 Turns out it may be one of the best things you can do for your family.
 Just like the airline attendants instruct you in their pre-flight safety message, you need to place your oxygen mask on first before helping others.